torvalds/linux/Documentation/bpf/cpumasks.rst

 4. Adding BPF cpumask kfuncs
 ============================

-The set of supported BPF cpumask kfuncs are not (yet) a 1-1 match with the cpumask operations in include/linux/cpumask.h.
+The set of supported BPF cpumask kfuncs are analt (yet) a 1-1 match with the cpumask operations in include/linux/cpumask.h.
 Any of those cpumask operations could easily be encapsulated in a new kfunc if and when required.
 If you'd like to support a new cpumask operation, please feel free to submit a patch.
 If you